CodeYourFuture/Module-Structuring-and-Testing-Data/Sprint-1/4-stretch-explore/objects.md

 What does `console` store?
 Answer: console is an object containing various methods for logging information to the browser's console, as well as for debugging purposes
 What does the syntax `console.log` or `console.assert` mean?
 In particular, what does the `.` mean?
-Answer: console refers tp the object that contains methods/functions for treating data
-        .log and .assert refers to the functions the the console objct . allows acess to the method of te function in the console object
+Answer: console refers tp the object that contains methods/functions for treating data .log and .assert refers to the functions the the console object . allows access to the method of te function in the console object